 The primary goal of the course is to enable learners to understand what semiconductors are and exactly why they are useful to the electronics industry.
 We will learn why some materials are insulators and others are conductors, why some materials are transparent and others opaque, and we will learn how electrons move inside materials.
 The course explores situations where the conductivity of an insulator can be drastically changed, such as the situation inside a bolt of lightning or inside a...

 Intro to Electronics: Learn about bonding, conductors, insulators, terminology & schematic symbols (Semester 1, Week 1)...

 Some places are better than others when it comes to starting a career as an insulation installer.
-The best states for people in this position are New Jersey, New York, Illinois, and Pennsylvania.
-Insulation installers make the most in New Jersey with an average salary of $45,114.
-Whereas in New York and Illinois, they would average $45,016 and $35,143, respectively.
-While insulation installers would only make an average of $35,010 in Pennsylvania, you would still make more there than in the rest of the country.
+The best states for people in this position are California, New Jersey, Oklahoma, and Arizona.
+Insulation installers make the most in California with an average salary of $38,076.
+Whereas in New Jersey and Oklahoma, they would average $34,807 and $33,797, respectively.
+While insulation installers would only make an average of $33,552 in Arizona, you would still make more there than in the rest of the country.
 We determined these as the best states based on job availability and pay.
 By finding the median salary, cost of living, and using the Bureau of Labor Statistics' Location Quotient, we narrowed down our list of states to these four.

 |9||Installed Building Products||$32,238||$15.50||15|